-- Ragnarok the Animation: A brief flashback shows Takius getting up from bed with her entire backside visible after being waken up by her Evil Mentor.
+- Ragnarok the Animation: A brief flashback in episode 17 shows Takius getting up from bed with her entire backside visible after being waken up by her Evil Mentor.

 - Strike Witches: Gertrud Barkhorn is repeatedly shown sleeping in the nude despite sharing her room with fellow Karlsland witch Erica Hartmann.

 - The eponymous Witch Hunter Robin sleeps in the nude, which is surprising considering she was reared in a convent.
 She holds a Modesty Bedsheet high whenever anyone is near enough to see.

 - Yaiba: Empress Kaguya sleeps nude, and is in fact introduced doing so.
 A Modesty Bedsheet or Sexy Silhouette are used to preserve her modesty.